TheUncertaintim/TheUncertaintim.github.io/_portfolio/yjsh-day.md

 ### Web application

-For the designed of the web application, SH started out with a sketch in Figma.
+For the design of the web application, SH started out with a sketch in Figma.

 {% include gallery caption="Figma design for **yjsh.day**" %}